Why Is My Poop Black? Top 10 Causes (& What To Do)

 8. Duodenitis

 Duodenitis is the inflammation of the tissue that covers the duodenum, which is the first portion of the small intestine.
-It can cause symptoms such as abdominal pain, nausea, vomiting, gas and, in some cases, bleeding along the digestive tract that causes black stools.
+It can cause symptoms such as abdominal pain, nausea, vomiting, gas and, in some cases, bleeding along the digestive tract that causes black poop.

 This condition is typically caused by the presence of H. pylori bacteria in the gastrointestinal tract or prolonged use of medications like ibuprofen or aspirin.
 It can also be a consequence of celiac disease, Crohn's disease, alcohol abuse, or cigarette consumption.